tealbook – A Look at the Good, the Bad and the Ugly

 - The Good: Pilot teams gave great feedback and positive support of the tool.
-Suggestions included additional data field such as payment terms/locations.
+Suggestions included additional data fields such as payment terms/locations.

-- The Bad: I forgot to lock excel when having the larger team tag and categorize suppliers.
+- The Bad: I forgot to lock excel when having a larger team tag and categorize suppliers.
 I forgot to lock excel.
 God help me.
-Took me 9-12 months to figure out the issue and correct.
+Took me 9-12 months to figure out the issue and correct it.